About the Author of the Blogsite, Not the Author of the Bible:

 2 Chronicles 18:1-34 2 Chronicles in [Smaller Chunks]

 And [Ahab] persuaded [Jehoshaphat] to go with him up to Ramoth Gilead.
-Ahab, [Israel’s] king, said to Jehoshaphat, [Judah’s] king, Will you go to Ramoth Gilead with me?
+And Ahab, [Israel’s] king, said to Jehoshaphat, [Judah’s] king, Will you go to Ramoth Gilead with me?

 [Therefore,] king [Ahab] of Israel, gathered 400 prophets together & said to them, Shall we go to Ramoth Gilead to battle or shall I [hold back from doing so?]
 And they said, Go up; for God will deliver it into the king’s hand.

-Zedekiah, [Chenaanah’s] son, had made him horns of iron & said, The Lord says [this,] With these [horns] you shall push Syria until the [are destroyed.]
+And Zedekiah, [Chenaanah’s] son, had made him horns of iron & said, The Lord says [this,] With these [horns] you shall push Syria until the [are destroyed.]
 And all the [other] prophets prophesied saying, Go up to Ramoth Gilead & prosper.
 For the Lord shall deliver it into the hand of the king.

-The messengers [who] went to Micaiah [said] to [Micaiah,] The words of the prophets [are united in declaring] good to the king.
+And the messenger [who] went to Micaiah [said] to [Micaiah,] The words of the prophets [are united in declaring] good to the king.
 Therefore, let your word be like theirs & [say] good.

 [The host of heaven said one thing and another.]
-Then a spirit came [forward] & stood [in front of] the Lord & said, I will [convince] him.
+Then, a spirit came out & stood [in front of] the Lord & said, I will [convince] him.
 The Lord [asked, How?]
-[The spirit] said, I will go out & be a lying spirit in the [mouths] of all [Ahab’s] prophets.
+And [the spirit] said, I will go out & be a lying spirit in the [mouths] of all [Ahab’s] prophets.
 And the Lord said, [You shall convince] him & you shall prevail.
 Go out & do so.

-Therefore, the Lord has put a lying spirit in your [prophet’s mouths] & the Lord has [declared disaster] against you.
+Therefore, now [see,] the Lord has put a lying spirit in your [prophet’s mouths] & the Lord has [declared disaster] against you.
 Then Zedekiah, [Chenaanah’s] son, came [close & hit] Micaiah on [his] cheek & said, Which way [did] the Spirit of the Lord [go] from me to speak to you?

 So, [Ahab, Israel’s] king & Jehoshaphat, [Judah’s] king, went up to Ramoth Gilead.
-[Ahab, Israel’s] king said to Jehoshaphat, I will disguise myself & I will go to battle, but you put on your [royal robe.]
+And [Ahab, Israel’s] king said to Jehoshaphat, I will disguise myself & will go to battle, but you put on your [royal robe.]